valdo77/cookiecutter-vuejs-fastapi-template/frontend/{{cookiecutter.project_slug}}/README.md

 *Requirements*:

-- Create a Cloud Build trigger from GCP:
-  - Specify the cloudbuild.yaml path
-  - Give repository access to Cloud Build
+- From the trigger created by Terraform, give Github repository access to Cloud Build

 - Copy .env into the secret '{{ cookiecutter.project_slug.replace('_', '-') }}'' to ensure Cloud Build will have the correct environement.